The Best Budget Headphone Amplifiers and DACS

 Introduction

-Today we’re going to keep it simple.
-I’ve demoed nearly 40 Amps and DACS at the time of this update, so I can confidently tell you I have a pretty good idea of which ones in the budget category are worth it.
-In fact, before it’s all said and done, you may not ever need to upgrade beyond this category.
+I’ve had extensive experience with over 74 Amps and DACS at the time of this article, so I can confidently tell you I have a pretty good idea of which ones in the budget category are worth it.

-I’ve spoken at length about why in many articles and videos, so we won’t get into that much here.
-I’ll just say this: Amps and DACS are generally way overrated.
 I’m not saying they all sound the same, but the differences between them are fairly minuscule if we’re being honest about it.

 What is “Budget?”

 In this case, we’ll mostly be looking at Amplifiers and DACS around the $100 range, some a bit above that, and some below.
-I will not look at anything below $75 because to me, it’s a waste of time.

 I will also not go much past $200, because the closer you get to $250 and beyond, the less budget it becomes.
-So today we’ll try to stay below $250.

 iFi Zen Amp/DAC